Monitoring child and teen exposure to food and beverage advertising: About

 - consumption patterns

-Most of the food and beverage ads that children are exposed to are for products that contain excess sodium, sugars or saturated fat.
+Most of the food and beverage ads that children and teens are exposed to are for products that contain excess sodium, sugars or saturated fat.
 Research shows that diets containing too much of these nutrients are linked to a higher risk of:

 - diabetes